Chances are that if you own a flat in Flackwell Heath you actually own a long leasehold interest over your property

-It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.
+It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 Lender | Requirement |